swarris/Pacasus/README.md

 Running the software
 --------------------

 The two input files are mandatory.
 Through the options the user can specify the file types of the input files (default: fasta), an output file and a log file.
-When requested, ComBaR will terminate if the output file already exists.
+When requested, Pacasus will terminate if the output file already exists.

 Run it by calling:
-- *python pacagus.py |options| file1 file2*
+- *python pacasus.py |options| file1 file2*

 Help file:
-- *python pacagus.py --help*
+- *python pacasus.py --help*

 Selection your device
 ---------------------